sonots/cumo/README.md

 **This project is still under development.
-This project was granted by [Ruby Association Grant 2017](http://www.ruby.or.jp/ja/news/20171206).**
+This project received grant from [Ruby Association Grant 2017](http://www.ruby.or.jp/ja/news/20171206).**

 # Cumo